trevorqhl/blog/_posts/other/2020-04-19-ascii-art-and-text.md

 {% endhighlight %}

 <br/>
-###  3，Welcome to lost in Xixia
+###  3，Welcome to lost in my blog
-The 404 page of Xixia, is based on ASCII pics and ASCII texts!
+The 404 page is based on ASCII pics and ASCII texts!

-So, warmly welcome you to lost in [Xixia][welcome-lost-in-xixia]!
+So, warmly welcome you to lost in [my blog][welcome-lost-in-my-blog]!

 <br/>